dickinson-comp290-sp2023/web/resources/index.md

 * Overview of FarmOS API ([slides](class06/06-S-FarmOS-API.pptx))
 * git is much easier to use if you enable tab completion.
 This is not enabled in our FarmData2 development environments by default.
-  - It can be enabled by executing the command `source /usr/share/bash-completion/completions/git` in a terminal.
+  - It can be enabled by executing the command

+	        source/usr/share/bash-completion/completions/git
+    in a terminal.
   - To automatically enable it in every shell (i.e. terminal), add that command to the end of the file `~/.bashrc`.